 NATIONAL DNA DAY

 On April 25th, people across the nation recognize National DNA Day.
-On this day in 1953, James Watson and Francis Crick formally announced their discovery deoxyribonucleic acid (DNA) in a short letter published in the science journal, Nature.
+On this day in 1953, James Watson and Francis Crick formally announced their discovery of deoxyribonucleic acid (DNA) in a short letter published in the science journal, Nature.

 The genome is our map of life. ~ President William Clinton

 On June 26, 2000, the first draft of the human genome was released.
 By April of 2003, the project released its finished human genome.
 The mapping of the human genome has transformed medicine and research.
-The ENCODE (Encyclopedia of DNA Elements) Project launched soon after the human genome was sequenced to further study and catalog data related to the human genome.
+The ENCODE (Encyclopedia of DNA Elements) Project launched soon after the human genome was sequenced to study further and catalog data related to the human genome.
 Research including the study of different cancers and more advanced diagnostic tests may change medicine forever.

 HOW TO OBSERVE #NationalDNADay

-Students, teachers and the public are encouraged to learn more about genetics and genomics.
+Students, teachers, and the public are encouraged to learn more about genetics and genomics.
 Read books about DNA and its discovery or watch documentaries.

 - The Seven Daughters of Eve: The Science that Reveals Our Genetic Ancestry by Bryan Sykes

 - The Path to the Double Helix; The Discovery of DNA by Robert Olby